-Will my creditors agree to my IVA
+Will my creditors agree to my IVA?

-Before an IVA can begin, your creditors must be given an opportunity to vote as to whether they agree to the proposed IVA or not.
+As a result, and before an IVA can begin, your creditors must be given an opportunity to vote as to whether they agree to the proposed IVA or not.

-So getting your creditors to agree to your proposal is vital for your IVA application to be a success.
+So, as you can now appreciate, getting your creditors to agree to your proposal is vital for your IVA application to be a success.

 So why would a creditor agree to an IVA?

-Creditors understand that a small proportion of their customers will fall on hard times and be unable to maintain their financial commitments.
+Creditors understand that a small proportion of their clients will fall on difficult times and, perhaps, be unable to maintain their financial commitments.

-Quite simply, they will see a financial benefit to their shareholder and the company’s bottom line by agreeing to the IVA because for them it makes perfect business sense.
+Quite simply, they will see a financial benefit to their shareholder and the company’s bottom line in accepting the IVA because, for them, it makes perfect business sense.

-So, if you are considering entering into an IVA, it is wise to discuss your circumstances with a professional IVA adviser as soon as possible.
+So, if you are considering entering into an IVA, it’s wise to discuss your circumstances with one of the IVA.org team as soon as possible.

-Call an adviser now on 0800 856 8569.
+You can call an adviser now on 0800 856 8569.

 It may be that you have a creditor who is known to be less accepting of IVAs, where receiving advice at the earliest opportunity would be essential to your chances of ensuring a successful outcome.